Generative AI models capture realistic sea-ice evolution from days to decades

-We resolve this dilemma with GenSIM, the first generative AI-based pan-Arctic sea-ice model that predicts all relevant sea-ice states across spatial scales of $10\,\text{km}$--$100\,\text{km}$ and temporal scales from $12\,\text{hours}$ to multi-decadal climate trends.
-GenSIM simultaneously achieves: (i) a high computational efficiency--being up to $50\times$ faster than the reference sea ice-ocean configuration neXtSIM‑OPA \cite{boutin_arctic_2023, rampal_nextsim_2016, madec_nemo_2023}--and (ii) an unprecedented level of physical consistency for AI-based sea-ice models, as exemplified through the strict enforcement of non-negativity for the sea-ice thickness.
-Instantiated as auto-regressive flow matching model, GenSIM employs a scale-aware transformer architecture and exploits physical localisation by domain decomposition for efficient predictions.
-Trained on 20 years of neXtSIM-OPA output \cite{boutin_arctic_2023} and validated against numerical models and satellite observations, GenSIM reproduces realistic the large-scale sea-ice evolution over 30 years, including the warming-climate-driven sea-ice decline, the recent hiatus due to internal variability \cite{england_minimal_2025}, and multifractal brittle-like short-term dynamics.
-Despite being forced only by the atmosphere, GenSIM implicitly learns ocean-like patterns in its dynamics and thermodynamics--this emergent capability overcomes the conventional requirement for explicit ocean data.
-Thus, a generative AI model trained for short-term forecasting can robustly perform long-term multi-decadal predictions and implicitly capture multi‑scale physical processes, thereby removing a bottleneck in AI-based Earth system modelling.
+We resolve this dilemma with GenSIM, the first generative AI-based sea-ice model that predicts the full sea-ice state across spatial scales from $10\,\text{km}$ to the Arctic basin and temporal scales from $12\,\text{hours}$ to multi-decadal climate trends.
+Instantiated as an auto-regressive flow matching model, GenSIM utilises a scale-aware transformer architecture and exploits physical localisation by domain decomposition for efficient predictions, being up to 50 times faster than the reference physics-based neXtSIM-OPA configuration \cite{boutin_arctic_2023}.
+Trained on 20 years of neXtSIM-OPA output, GenSIM’s novel censored loss function enforces physical bounds during training.
+These advances allow GenSIM to make realistic predictions over 30 years, reproducing multifractal brittle-like short-term dynamics, the decades-long sea-ice decline, and the recent hiatus due to internal variability \cite{england_minimal_2025}, as validated against physics-based models and satellite observations Although forced solely by the atmosphere, GenSIM learns to extrapolate by implicitly encoding the multi-year interactions between sea ice and ocean.
+Trained for sub-daily forecasting, GenSIM can robustly perform multi-decadal predictions and capture multi-scale physical processes, thereby effectively removing the common inability of simultaneously learn multiple scales in AI-based Earth system models.

-\section{Sea-ice modelling with GenSIM}
+\subsection{Sea-ice modelling with GenSIM}